rice-apps/atlas/README.md

 Rice Map's mission is to provide students at Rice with useful campus information such as building locations, classes, places to eat, parking, etc.

 Team Members:
-- Aaron Roe
+- Abdul Hadi Tabani
-- Grant Warren
+- John King
 - Waseem Ahmad
-- John King
+- Xiao Zheng

 Currently, we are developing a platform-independent back-end that provides accurate campus data.